sbackus/antifa-witches/README.md

 # THE GAME
 You just found out NatziCon 2020 is coming to your town.
 Of course that's not what they call it.
-They've got some bullshit name like "Unite the Right" "Free Speech Week" or "Trump Campaign Rally".
+They've got some bullshit name like "Unite the Right" or "Free Speech Week".
 But fuck that.
 You've seen this shit before and you know what it is: another fucking NatziCon.

 One: You're a witch.
 You do magic and other queer stuff.